Texas NFA Gun Trust Attorneys – Texas Gun Trust

 What types of weapons are considered NFA Firearms in Texas ?

-This type of rifle has an overall length of less than 26 inches and a barrel length of less than 16 inches.
+Short barreled rifles in Texas have an overall length of less than 26 inches and a barrel length of less than 16 inches.
 If a folding type stock is attached to the firearm, the measurement is taken with the stock extended and locked in an open position.
-Simply adding a stock to a handgun can in many circumstances instantly cause it to be reclassified as an SBR under both federal and Texas SBR laws.The laws can be complicated about how to own a SBR in Texas.
+Simply adding a stock to a handgun in Texas can in many circumstances instantly cause it to be reclassified as an SBR under both federal and Texas SBR laws.The laws can be complicated about how to own a SBR in Texas.

 Being in possession of such a firearm without the proper BATFE registration paperwork and NFA tax stamp may constitute a felony under federal law and also Texas SBR Laws.
 There are however some rifles manufactured before 1934 that may be exempt from these laws.
 Visit this page for more information on Curios and Relics.